The Key to Leadership Success, “Mirror, mirror on the wall…”

 2. At the end of every meeting ask the question, “Is there anything else that we need to hear or talk about.”
 This is where you can open the “spigot” of what may be on their minds, and smoldering under the surface.

-3. Finally, remind your team that you work for THEM to provide the things (training, resources, etc.) that they need to succeed, and you want hear what they need.
+4. Finally, remind your team that you work for THEM to provide the things (coaching, training, etc.) that they need to succeed, and you want hear what they need.

-Over 600 years ago, the court jester (or, motley fool), was actually hired to say, “the emperor has no clothes.”
+Looking back 600 years in history, we can find another idea for leadership.
+It was the court jester (or, motley fool) who was hired to say, “the emperor has no clothes.”

 The court jester was considered a leader’s most important adviser, and was someone who presented the cold-hard facts in a way that got their attention with laughs.